0ss/Ithra-Event-Tracker/README.md

 # Typescript-template
 General Typescript project starter 🤸‍♀️

-*Typescript is beautiful except, when it comes to downloading it and configuring it*
+*Typescript is beautiful, except when it comes to downloading it and configuring it*

 *-salah*